giampierod/GPD/Readme.md

 ###Usage
 1. Create a new file.
 Type //-tab and select Boilerplate from the selection box.
 It will instantly give you the section layouts
 2. Create some Goals and Todos.
 All the symbols listed above (#, !, @, $, ~) are all tab triggered.
 I usually start with goals and specify #(Project) !(Target) for each goal and try to avoid any free form text.
 That's just a suggestion, this thing is free form.
 3. Start working on todos.
-There are some shortcuts to help you (for Mac OS X replace `ctrl` with `super`):
+There are some shortcuts to help you (for Mac OS X replace `ctrl` with `command`):
 	* `ctrl+shift+n` will create a new item at the bottom of the //Todo// section
 	* `ctrl+shift+.` will put the current todo at the top of the //Today// section
 	* `ctrl+shift+down` will put the current todo at the top of //Closed// section and put a ~(datetime.now) at the front of the todo